Efex16/GP_CALC/README.md

 ## GP_CALC

-GP_CALC is an android app that can accept inputted courses score and calculate the Grade Point Average (GPA) of a maximum of 9 courses being offered on a grade scale of 4.00 and 5.00.
+The growth in the use of android applications (Apps) has made it the most popular smart device operating system in use nowadays.
+Android has over 76% of the mobile operating system; they are also becoming the most used electronics globally.
+Students of higher institutions of learning are also becoming accustomed to the use of applications such that they want everything available for them on their mobile device if possible.
+This blog deals on an android application GP_CALC, that will aid authorized administrative staff to input courses score and calculate the Grade Point Average (GPA) of a maximum of 9 courses being offered on a base grade scale of 4.00 and 5.00.

 ## Team